mmmrkennedy/zombiesGuides/README.md

 - Outbreak (All Pictures needed)

 Next:
-- Blood of the Dead
+- Classified

 Completely Finished:
 - All Of CW (Except Outbreak Pictures)
 - All Of VG
 - IX
 - Voyage of Despair
+- Blood of the Dead

 Planned:
-- Classified
 - Dead of The Night
 - Ancient Evil
 - Alpha Omega
 - Tag Der Toten
+- The Final Reich

 If you have any suggestions or feedback, or you'd even like to contribute, please let me know!